-An exception exists for small initial Lorentz factors of the shock and small $a$ (Figures \ref{fig:ns_all_ad}, \ref{fig:n_struct_ad}, \ref{fig:n_struct_rd}).
-In Table \ref{tab:ad_10_5} for the case of (10\_5, 60, any, ad) the spectra number 8 and 9 build the negative lag N (Figure \ref{fig:ns_all_ad}).
+An exception exists for small initial Lorentz factors of the shock and small $a$ (Fig. \ref{fig:ns_all_ad}, \ref{fig:n_struct_ad}, \ref{fig:n_struct_rd}).
+In Table \ref{tab:ad_10_5} for the case of (10\_5, 60, any, ad) the spectra number 8 and 9 build the negative lag N (Fig. \ref{fig:ns_all_ad}).
 First, we do not expect such small value of $a$ for small initial Lorentz factors.
-Second, $a$ must grow from a moment.
-We expect that in real physical conditions such shocks form the spectra of the type N$\uparrow$.
+Second, $a$ must grow since a moment.
+We expect that in real physical conditions such shocks form spectra of the type N$\uparrow$.

 The structure P$\downarrow$ often appears together with the structure N$\downarrow$, in this case we will consider the structure P$\downarrow$N$\downarrow$.
 The untypical structure PN$\uparrow$ in (40\_5, $10^3$, 3, ad) arose from the small time resolution.
-An example of the structure P$\downarrow$N$\downarrow$ without details is presented in Figure \ref{fig:pn_all_ad} and with details in Figure \ref{fig:pn_struct_ad}.
+An example of the structure P$\downarrow$N$\downarrow$ without details is presented in Fig. \ref{fig:pn_all_ad} and with details in Fig. \ref{fig:pn_struct_ad}.

-Data presented in tables with 'rd' (Tables \ref{tab:rd_10_5}, \ref{tab:rd_40_5}) and 'pd' (Tables \ref{tab:pd_10_5}, \ref{tab:pd_40_5}) spectra give us the very important result that individual processes give their own contributions to the general spectrum.
+Data presented in tables with 'rd' (Tables \ref{tab:rd_10_5}, \ref{tab:rd_40_5}) and 'pd' (Tables \ref{tab:pd_10_5}, \ref{tab:pd_40_5}) spectra give us the very important result that individual processes give their own contribution to the general spectrum.
 Reflection process generates the structure P$\downarrow$ (the positive lag) and Cracow acceleration the structure N$\uparrow$ (the negative lag).
 That is the only result we have obtained from the tables.

+We have put only one item N$\uparrow$ into Table \ref{tab:pd_40_5} because of low accuracy.
+However, we detected for $a=10^3$, $C=3$ the structure N at $n_n=1$ and $\nu_n=4.4$ that seems to be N$\uparrow$ and for $a=10^2$, $C=4$ the structure N at $n_n=5$ and $\nu_n=4.6$.
+Moreover, 'p1' spectra give their contribution.
+In 'p1' spectra we detected for $a=10^3$, $C=3$ the structure at $n_n=1$ and $\nu_n=4.6$ that seems to be N$\downarrow$, but it could be N$\uparrow$.
+In spectra (40\_5, $10^2$, any, p1) we detected positive and negative lags and in spectra (40\_5, 60, any, p1) positive lags only.
+The spectra for $sp$='p1' are not pure and reflection process influences them at strong deceleration and large $\gamma_i$.
+The low accuracy results from detection of lags at high $\nu$ and too large time step between consecutive spectra.
 Henceforth, the tables with 'ad' (Tables \ref{tab:ad_10_5}, \ref{tab:ad_20_5}, \ref{tab:ad_40_5}, \ref{tab:ad_20_10}, \ref{tab:ad_40_10}) spectra will be discussed.

-When one is examining the tables, one can see that the structure P$\downarrow$N$\downarrow$ occurs at large initial Lorentz factors of the shock and strong decelerations.
+When one is examining the tables, one can see that the structure P$\downarrow$N$\downarrow$ occurs at large initial Lorentz factors of the shock and strong deceleration.
 If $\gamma_i$ is smaller and/or $a$ is larger then the spectra exhibit the structure N$\uparrow$.

 To obtain a better resolution of (40\_5, $10^3$, any, ad) and (20\_5, $10^3$, any, ad) spectra we have performed the same simulations as previously but $\gamma_{f}$ was equal to 10 instead of 5.
 The additional simulations were following (40\_10, $10^3$, 2, any), (40\_10, $10^3$, 4, any), (20\_10, $10^3$, 2, any), (20\_10, $10^3$, 4, any) and the outcome was put into Tables \ref{tab:ad_20_10} and \ref{tab:ad_40_10}.